rajesharora27/dap/docs/SYSTEMD_SERVICE.md

 # DAP Systemd Service Documentation

 **Date:** 2025-11-12
 **Feature:** Automatic startup of DAP application using systemd
+**Type:** User-mode systemd service

 ## Overview

-The DAP application can now be configured to start automatically on system boot using a systemd service.
+The DAP application can be configured to start automatically on system boot using a systemd **user service**.
 This ensures the application is always available after server restarts and provides standard service management capabilities.

+**Why User-Mode Service:**
+- Avoids podman DNS binding conflicts that occur with system-wide services
+- Runs in the user's podman environment
+- More secure (runs as user, not root)
+- Simpler to set up (no sudo required for daily operations)

 ## Components

 ### 1. Service File: `dap.service`

-Located at: `/data/dap/dap.service`
+Located at: `~/.config/systemd/user/dap.service` (after installation)

 **Description:**
-- Systemd unit file that defines how the DAP application should be started, stopped, and managed
+- Systemd user service unit file that defines how the DAP application should be started, stopped, and managed
 - Configured to start after network is available
-- Runs as root to allow podman/docker container management
+- Runs as the current user
 - Automatically restarts on failure

 **Key Configuration:**